-The Science and Technology Series is inspired by the daily advances in technology that affect our lives in countless ways.
-In these programs, students and parents explore aspects of technology and science through demonstrations, lectures, and hands-on workshops led by pioneering scientists, mathematicians, and academic researchers.
-Please join us for these unique programs specially arranged for CTY students and their families.
-Programs are for students in grades 7-10 unless indicated otherwise.
-Cost: Varies by site (see below).
+In our Science and Technology programs, students and parents explore aspects of technology and science through demonstrations, lectures, and hands-on workshops led by pioneering scientists, mathematicians, and academic researchers.
+Programs are for students in grades 7-10 unless otherwise indicated.

-The typical Science and Technology programs typically run from approximately 8:00 a.m. to 4:00 p.m.
-The day includes specially-designed workshops and presentations in which scientists share their research and experience.
+The typical Science and Technology program runs from approximately 9 a.m. to 4 p.m.
+The day includes specially designed workshops and presentations in which scientists share their research and experience.
 For part of the day, adults may explore the theme of the program in separate, concurrent sessions specifically designed for CTY parents.
-Families will reconnect for lunch and again at the conclusion of the program to share their experiences from the day's activities.
-Continental breakfast and lunch are provided unless indicated otherwise.
+The series includes overnight and extended programs.